Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

 \subsubsection{Subjective data}

-The subjective part included several questionnaires, namely 1) personal characteristics, 2) simulation sickness questionnaire (SSQ), 3) presence questionnaire (PQ), 4) pedestrian behavior questionnaire (PBQ), and 5) trust in automation.
-Personal characteristics included age, gender, nationality, highest education level achieved, dominant hand, walking frequency in daily life, familiarity with VR, familiarity with the concept of automated shuttles, and previous experience regarding interaction with automated shuttles.
-The simulation sickness questionnaire was adopted from \cite{kennedy_simulator_1993} to measure the experienced simulation sickness of participants in the virtual environment.
-The presence questionnaire from \cite{witmer_factor_2005} measured the feeling of presence in the virtual environment.
-The pedestrian behavior questionnaire \cite{deb_development_2017} measured three behavior scores that were relevant to people's attention, namely violation, lapse, and positive behaviors.
-Finally, trust in automation was adopted from \cite{payre_fully_2016}.
+Five questionnaires were administered after the VR session: 1) demographics (age, gender, nationality, education, handedness, walking habits, VR experience, familiarity with automated shuttles); 2) the Simulation Sickness Questionnaire (SSQ) \cite{kennedy_simulator_1993} measuring experienced simulation sickness of participants in the virtual environment; 3) the Presence Questionnaire (PQ) \cite{witmer_factor_2005} measuring the feeling of presence in the virtual environment; 4) the Pedestrian Behavior Questionnaire (PBQ) \cite{deb_development_2017} measuring violation, lapse, and positive behavior tendencies; and 5) trust in automation \cite{payre_fully_2016}.